From Heart Ailments to Gastrointestinal Issues

 How Stress Impacts Health

 Not all sources of stress are evident.
 Some sources are unconscious, like emotional threats.
 Conscious or unconscious, a prolonged stress response can take its toll.
 For example, chronic stress can cause you to lose sleep, which can alter your glucose metabolism or make you more irritable, which each have their own cascade of negative effects.
 “It’s so complex and simple at the same time.
-It’s all interwined,” explains Dr. Cheng.
+It’s all intertwined,” explains Dr. Cheng.

 Below are common ways stress can impact health.